 Further, the settlor may impose a general stipulation that the trustees’ powers are exercisable only with the consent of the settlor or any other person specified in the terms of the trust.
 The settlor may also reserve the power to change the governing law of the trust.

 If powers are to be reserved by the settlor there is a danger that the trust shall be considered as a sham and consequently void.
 A possible and preferable solution would be to appoint a protector.
-An alternative and preferable option are to appoint a protector and allocate these powers to the protector.
-In this way, the settlor shall distance himself/herself from the administration of the trust and eliminate the possibility to be considered a sham.
+An alternative and preferable option is to appoint a protector and allocate these powers to the protector.
+In this way, the settlor shall distance himself/herself from the administration of the trust and eliminate the possibility of being considered a sham.
 Also, the trust may be the subject of attack by the settlor’s creditors or subject to the forced heirship rules of succession.